bridgekat/zenith/notes/design.md

 ![](example_2.png)

-(This is like to rely heavily on `section`s and `parameter`s in Lean, but those `any`s and `assume`s interact better with definitions, and using FOL + ZFC makes it more cumbersome in dealing with higher-order functions)
+(This is like to rely heavily on `section`s and `parameter`s in Lean, but those `any`s and `assume`s interact better with definitions, and using FOL + ZFC makes it more cumbersome in dealing with higher-order functions.)

 Just like in Lean, the important cases here are `implies` and `forall`.
 In ApiMu, their introduction rules are "context-changing" (you open up a new scope, get a new assumption/variable, then prove the consequence/property).
 Other similar rules in natural deduction (like or-elimination, exists-elimination) can be defined in terms of them.